-Making space for you, time for your future self and a little bit of self-kindness
+Making space for you and a little bit of self-kindness

 Please do not use meditations when operating machinery or driving.